Sepsis is a life-threatening condition caused by the body’s overreaction to an infection.

 Signs and symptoms

-Most often, sepsis develops in people who are hospitalised or have recently been hospitalised.
-You should seek urgent medical attention if you think you have symptoms of sepsis:
+You should seek urgent medical attention if you think you have symptoms of sepsis, which can include:

 - Chills and shivering